objektwerks/kotlin/README.md

 Warning
 -------
 >The content herein might offend Java and Kotlin developers.
 That is not my intent.
->IMHO, Kotlin is a better Java.
+>I think Kotlin is a better Java.
 Yet Kotlin doesn't even remotely compare to Scala.
 >And that's okay.
 I see it as a choice between:
 1. Java
 2. Kotlin
 3. Scala
 4. All the other JVM languages, such as Clojure.
->Just thinking outloud. :)
->

 Kotlin
 ------
 >Kotlin strongly focuses on **2** concepts: